alishir/mcptt-test-scenarios/group_call/with-rtp/README.md

 Just run the `./runner.sh` script.

 # Verification
-After running the `./runner.sh` two new `.wav` file should be created in the current directory, the name of new files are `mcptt_02.wav` and `mcptt_03.wav`.
+After running the `./runner.sh` two new `.wav` files should be created in the current directory, the name of new files are `mcptt_02.wav` and `mcptt_03.wav`.
 The content of these new files should be identical with `file.wav`.
 You can verify this by `ffplay <file_name>`.